 The Penn State Badging platform can be found at: https://badgesapp.psu.edu.
-You can log into the badging platform using your Penn State ID (or friends of Penn State account), Twitter, Google +, or Facebook.
+You can log into the badging platform using your Penn State ID, Twitter, Google +, or Facebook.
 Once you enter the badging platform, do a search for CMES, which stands for the Collaborative Music Education Series.
 This will bring up all five badges associated with this project.

 How you select which badge to do is up to you.
 Creating, Performing, Responding, and Connecting are all independent badges that have no prerequisites.
 The CMES Core Arts Standards meta badge requires that you first complete all four other badges.
 You may wish to return to the home page and look through individual media to find projects that sparks your interest.
 Or, you might use the clickable links listed on each of the themed badges to explore the kinds of projects that will qualify for badging.